What’s your purpose? Does that question make you cringe? I feel ya!

 Life is a long, often random and unpredictable adventure.
 Things are going to change constantly, which can leave you feeling without a purpose fairly often.
 And that feeling… that soul-crushing pain of “losing your purpose” can really pack a painful punch.
 One that might make you feel pretty freaking depleted and down in the dumps.

 But your purpose truly has nothing to do with what you do!
+It’s all about who you are.

 What if your purpose is instead found within you?
 You see – if your purpose is internal, you’ll still accomplish a ton of incredible things!
 But you won’t need to worry about finding purpose (or losing it) because it’s right there inside you, always.
 And you can take it with you on all of your amazing adventures.
+And it can grow and change with you.

 Re-framing the idea of finding purpose and ensuring that it comes from within is incredibly freeing.
 It releases the pressures of having to find the perfect job.
 Or the stress caused by creating and sticking to impossible resolutions.
-Or having the perfect body (I’m sure we’ve all felt that dang pressure).
+Or having the “perfect” body (I’m sure we’ve all felt that dang pressure).

 Need Helping Finding Purpose from Within?